 You can make muffins instead of bread with this recipe.
 Preheat the oven to 400 degrees F and fill muffin liners in a pan nearly to the top.
 Bake for 20-24 minutes, or until done.

-slice of vegan banana bread with butter melting on it, grey plate
+slice of bread with butter on grey towel

 Want more vegan quick bread recipes?

-square image of a loaf of vegan banana bread sliced in white background
+square image of top of banana bread with walnuts

 Best Vegan Banana Bread